11 Things You Must Do to Achieve Your Fitness Goals

 Find A Way to Stay Motivated

-Staying motivated is one of, if not the most, important factors of achieving your goals.
+Staying motivated is one of, if not the most, important factors of achieving your fitness goals.
 There are so many ways to keep your motivation up, some of which are; tracking your progress, reading fitness success stories, exercising with a committed partner, listening to motivational podcasts while working out, telling people about your goals, and the list goes on.

 Do Cardio—The RIGHT Way